opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 In search engines and machine learning, **data normalization** is essential for making fair and accurate comparisons between different features or scores.

 **Hybrid queries** use multiple normalization techniques to prepare final results.
 The two main types are **score-based normalization** and **rank-based combination**.
 In score-based normalization, the default method—**min-max normalization**—doesn't handle outliers well. *(Outliers are data points that significantly differ from the rest of a dataset.
-In techniques like min-max scaling and Z-score normalization, outliers can greatly impact results.)*
+In techniques like min-max scaling and z-score normalization, outliers can greatly impact results.)*

 In this blog post, we'll introduce **z-score normalization**, a technique added in OpenSearch 3.0-beta1.
 We'll explore what it is, why it matters, and how OpenSearch uses it.

 ## What is z-score normalization?

 _Z-score normalization_, also known as _standardization_, is a method of scaling data using mean and standard deviation.
-The formula for calculating the Z-score is:
+The formula for calculating the z-score is:

 Z = (X - μ) / σ,

 where:

-* X is the original value
+* X is the original value.
-* μ is the population mean
+* μ is the population mean.
-* σ is the standard deviation of the population
+* σ is the standard deviation of the population.

 ## When to use z-score normalization